Child Support Attorney in Houston

 - Extraordinary expenses related to extracurricular activities, hobbies or sports training on the Olympic level

 - If one parent takes care of more than one child or children outside the marriage, even if when children live in separate households

 Often, there are other issues that may arise when trying to accurately calculate what an appropriate child support payment should be.
 This is the case especially when one parent is self-employed.
-We have experience researching earnings and helping self-employed payors as well as spouses who are trying to collect from self-employed payors.
+Our child support lawyers in Houston have experience researching earnings and helping self-employed payors as well as spouses who are trying to collect from self-employed payors.

 What Counts as Income for Child Support Purposes?

 While Texas child support guidelines consider the income of both parents, there are some financial amounts that are excluded from calculations.
 In general, the non-custodial parent must report net monthly income.
 This includes all general income, such as wages, salary, commissions, overtime, tips, and bonuses, minus allowed deductions.
 Deductions that you may take include state and local income taxes, union dues, and other mandatory payments.

 If the non-custodial parent is unemployed, they must still report all income.
 This may include unemployment, social security disability payments, severance pay, retirement pay, and more.
 For child support purposes, they must disclose even things like gifts, prizes, inheritance, and alimony received.